 If you’re seeking out residents or citizens of the EU, you probably have a legal presence in the EU – thereby making it possible for you to be sued by that European citizen in a European court.
 Not convinced that a US court will hold up a ruling from the EU?

 There are a number of ways for European citizens to get judgements from EU courts recognized and enforced in the US.
-In fact, it has been noted that foreign judgements are enforced in the US more often than in any other country.
 However, if you do have a physical presence in the EU (e.g., office location, European bank accounts), then getting US courts involved won’t even be necessary.
 European courts can simply go after the assets that you own in Europe.

 The effects and influence of the GDPR in the US may be as strong as they are within the EU.